- Attend Events

 - Connect with AAA

-Members of the AAA may nominate any member for the Textor Prize.
-A member may nominate him/herself without prejudice.
 Evidence of excellence in anticipatory anthropology might take the form of a book, article, government document, document of a non-government organization, computer program, film, multimedia presentation, physical model, scientific invention or other suitable form of evidence that exists now or is developed in the future.
-Whatever the form, the evidence must be available to the public.
+Whatever the form, the evidence must be available to the public at the time of application.
 The Awards Committee is free to award the prize on the basis of a single item of evidence, or a series of items through time.
 Thus it will be possible for an anthropologist to win the Textor Prize despite being less well known and junior in status--provided only that the evidence of excellence is clear and compelling.

 Preference will be given to a contribution that is excellent in one or more of the following ways: